-High Travel / Low Budget: Apo Island, Philippines.
+High Quality, Low Budget Travel: Apo Island, Philippines.

 This year, two islands from the Philippines, Boracay and Palawan were recognised as the Top 2 Best Islands in the world by Conde Nast Traveller.

-I concur with CNtraveller‘s list, however with international exposure (especially from a luxury travel authority as illustrious as Conde Nast Traveler) brings about tourism boom (read: lots of people crowding and spoiling your carefully-angled, much deserved holiday selfies…for one thing), and eventually costs in these famed destinations spike; not so appealing if you’re someone looking for a relaxed, high-quality yet low-budget holiday.
+I agree with CNtraveller‘s list, however with international exposure (especially from a luxury travel authority as illustrious as Conde Nast Traveler) brings about tourism boom (read: lots of people crowding and spoiling your carefully-angled, much deserved holiday selfies), and eventually costs in these famed destinations spike.
+Not so appealing if you’re someone looking for a relaxed, high quality yet low budget holiday.

-Therefore, what clever wanderlusters like you will do is go for a lesser-known, underrated destination that offers a similar (if not better) tropical island experience that doesn’t burn a hole in your pocket!
+Therefore, what in-the-know wanderlusters like you will do is go for a lesser-known, underrated destination that offers a similar (if not better) tropical island experience that doesn’t burn a hole in your pocket.

 Cheap and Chic